the episode

 This episode reminds listeners that confidence in salvation rests not in what we do for God, but in what God has already done for us through Jesus Christ.

-Kimberly Faith: Well, dad, I think today is the topics as one of the most important topics we we ever can talk about, and that is the eternal security of the believer or why you can’t lose your salvation.
+Kimberly Faith: Well, dad, I think today is one of the most important topics we ever can talk about, and that is the eternal security of the believer or why you can’t lose your salvation.

 John McLarty: That is a great topic.
 Very important.